casper-ecosystem/cep-85/docs/using-casper-client.md

 # Installing and Interacting with the Contract using the Rust Casper Client

-This documentation will guide you through the process of installing and interacting with an instance of the CEP-85 multi-token standard contract through Casper's Rust CLI client.
+This documentation will guide you through installing and interacting with an instance of the CEP-85 multi-token standard contract through Casper's Rust CLI client.
 The contract code installs an instance of CEP-85 as per session arguments provided at the time of installation.
 It requires a minimum Rust version of `1.63.0`.

 ## Installing the Contract